MFaFxF/ApplProgFinalProject/ReadMe.md

-# EMG Data Viewer
+# Applied Programming - EMG Data Viewer

-An interactive desktop application for visualizing, processing, and recording EMG (electromyography) signal data using a live TCP data stream.
+A PyQt application for visualization, processing and recording of a simulated multi-channel EMG Signal

 ---

-## 🚀 Getting Started
+## Getting Started

-To run the application:
+Run the application from the root folder:

 ```bash
 python main.py